Requesting a public record

 An index of public records is available for use by members of the public.
 This index is intended to support and encourage efficient retrieval of records.

 For more information on LOTT's Public Records Policy, or for questions concerning an existing request, please call at (360) 528-5710.
+The information contained in all correspondence with LOTT may be subject to disclosure to third party requesters under the Public Records Act.
 To learn more about obtaining public records in the State of Washington, visit the Office of the Attorney General.